dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 ![](/images/wrist_pos-1.png)

 It might look messy, but that data actually shows pretty clearly the lifetime of a serve.
-The blue line shows the position of my left wrist, which peaks as I throw the tennis ball, a few seconds before I hit it with my racket (the peak in the right wrist, or orange line).
+The blue line shows the position of my left wrist, which peaks as I throw the tennis ball a few seconds before I hit it with my racket (the peak in the right wrist, or orange line).

 Using this data, I can tell pretty accurately at what points in time I'm throwing the ball and hitting it.
 I'd like to align that with the _angle_ my elbow is making as I hit the ball.
 To do that, I'll have to convert the output of the Video Intelligence API--raw pixel locations--to angles.
 How do you do that?
 The Law of Cosines, _duh_!
 (Just kidding, I definitely forgot this and had to look it up.
 Here's [a great explanation](https://medium.com/@manivannan_data/find-the-angle-between-three-points-from-2d-using-python-348c513e2cd) and some Python code.)